Age Range Of Toddlers | Growth, Milestones, Care

 Age (Months) Gross Motor Skills Fine Motor Skills

-12-18 Walking independently; beginning to climb furniture Pincer grasp improves; starts feeding self with fingers
+12-18 May walk independently; pulls to stand; begins climbing onto low furniture with supervision Pincer grasp improves; starts feeding self with fingers; may try scribbling

 These milestones reflect enormous progress in muscle strength, balance, coordination, and dexterity.
 Parents often notice these changes as toddlers grow increasingly independent in daily activities.